-The Chase Freedom Unlimited Visa is one of the easier cards to be approved for in Chase’s credit card lineup.
+That said, the Chase Freedom Unlimited® is one of the easier cards to be approved for in Chase’s credit card lineup.
 However, that does not mean it is an easy card to be approved for overall.
 Chase generally prefers its cardholders to have at least some credit history, so your chances for approval will be much worse if you’re a beginner looking for your first starter credit card.
-Usually you will want to have at least a year of credit history with a different credit card issuer before trying to be approved for the Chase Freedom Unlimited.
+Usually you will want to have at least a year of credit history with a different credit card issuer before trying to be approved for the Chase Freedom Unlimited®.
 If you have more history than that, read on…

 - If you’re between a 700 and 750 credit score, your chances are still good for approval, with probably 70%-75% of such applicants being approved.
 Again, your chances will be better with over two years of credit history beforehand.